pu2clr/VFO_BFO_OLED_ARDUINO/README.md

 ### Arduino source code

-The source code of this project are available
+The source code of this project is available
 <a href="https://github.com/pu2clr/VFO_BFO_OLED_ARDUINO/blob/master/source/si5351_vfobfo.ino">here</a>.